 According to the Pew Research Center, statistically, there has been an increase in women running for political positions; the representation of women in the Senate alone has risen from 9% in 1999 to 25% in 2023.

 Even though this is a substantial jump, women make up more than half of the United States’ entire population.
-If this large segment of the population is only represented by less than two-quarters of the governmental body, the issues that matter to women will not be as prioritized as they should, and laws that protect the rights of women may be in jeopardy.
+If this large segment of the population is only represented by less than two-quarters of the governmental body, the issues that matter to women will not be as prioritized as they should, and laws that protect the rights of women have already been revoked.

 Leadership and misogyny

-Not only do women struggle to secure leadership positions, but many women struggle to obtain equality in our society due to misogyny.
+Not only do women struggle to secure leadership positions at the highest levels, but many women struggle to obtain basic equality in our society due to misogyny.
 In the workplace, women face a stubborn wage gap with women making only 84% of what a man is paid in a year.
 The wages of women of color are substantially lower.
-Furthermore, an astounding 81% of women will or have reported sexual harassment in their entire lives, and one in seven women have stepped away from their current careers because of sexual harassment or assault.
+Furthermore, an astounding 81% of women will or have reported sexual harassment in their lives, and one in seven women have stepped away from their current careers because of sexual harassment or assault.

 Women are on the same footing as men when it comes to professionalism and skillsets.
-There is no proof that women lack skills such as negotiation and policy creation; any semblance of an idea that points to this being untrue is a stereotype that can hurt women in the long run.
-Stereotypes like these can cause women to be ridiculed when they take the initiative to surpass these ideas or be seen as unfit for leadership when they adhere to the generalization.
+There is no proof that women lack skills such as negotiation and policy creation; any semblance of an idea that points to this being untrue is a stereotype that can hurt the aspirations of women.
+Stereotypes like these can cause women to be ridiculed when they take the initiative to surpass these ideas or be seen as unfit for leadership when they make mistakes common to both sexes.

 Interestingly, whether someone is fit for leadership can come down to their emotional intelligence.
 Studies show that women have greater emotional intelligence compared to men.
 Having a higher level of emotional intelligence makes for leaders who establish a better sense of empathy.
 Empathy plays a key role in leadership and equips leaders with the ability to be more introspective and be more thoughtful when it comes to decision-making.